 This is due to the fact that Biden’s stated values of faith and humility are seen to align with those cherished by the Greek community.

-Additionally, Meheil says, Biden and his foreign policy team are committed to making “progress on some of these serious concerns that we have with Turkey,” as well as the country’s acts of aggression in the Eastern Mediterranean.
+Additionally, Mehiel says, Biden and his foreign policy team are committed to making “progress on some of these serious concerns that we have with Turkey,” as well as the country’s acts of aggression in the Eastern Mediterranean.

-Although he is hopeful for progress on the particularly contentious issues of Greek-Turkish relations during the incoming administration, Meheil admits that “It’s going to be tough, you can’t unwind this knot with a magic wand in five minutes.”
+Although he is hopeful for progress on the particularly contentious issues of Greek-Turkish relations during the incoming administration, Mehiel admits that “It’s going to be tough, you can’t unwind this knot with a magic wand in five minutes.”

 In Biden, however, the US will “have a leader who shares our vision of how the world should work,” and who looks toward forging strong relationships with international allies.